shinyay/docker-mvn-jdk8/README.md

 # Dockerfile for Maven

-The Dockerfile generates Maven with Oracke Java 8 images
+The Dockerfile generates Maven with Oracle Java 8 images

 ## Description